getodk/docs/odk1-src/aggregate-deployment-planning.rst

 If you need to prevent eavesdroppers from seeing your data as it is transmitted to your ODK Aggregate instance, you need to do one of the following:

-- only connect to ODK Aggregate from within your organization's network (when the ODK Collect devices are on your premises)
+- only connect to ODK Aggregate from within your organization's network (when the submitting devices are on your premises)
 - obtain an SSL certificate and install it on your server (a certificate is required to secure transmissions over `https`)
 - use :doc:`encrypted-forms`